ivalitov/dto-generator/README.md

 }
 ```

-As the result we'll have an object containing random data, based on parameters of generation rules:
+As the result we'll have an object containing random data, generated based on generation rules:

 ```json
 {